cs-ferguson/chris-f-com/src/posts/weeknotes-2022-11.md

 ---
 title: "Weeknotes: 2022, Week 11"
 description: "My weeknotes for 2022, Week 11.
 Presentations in the remote world.
-And "Wood Tubes""
+And Wood Tubes."
 date: 2022-03-21
 dateModified: 2022-03-21
 tags: